NIGMS/DNA-Methylation-Sequencing-Analysis-with-WGBS/AWS/README.md

 ### Creating a user managed notebook

-Follow the steps highlighted [here](https://github.com/STRIDES/NIHCloudLabGCP/blob/main/docs/vertexai.md) to create a new user-managed notebook in Vertex AI.
-Follow steps 1-8 and be especially careful to enable idle shutdown as highlighted in step 7.
-For this module you should select Debian 11 and Python 3 in the Environment tab in step 5.
-In step 6 in the Machine type tab, select n1-standard-4 from the dropdown box.
+**1)** Follow the steps highlighted [here](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateAWSSagemakerNotebooks.md) to create a new notebook instance in Amazon SageMaker.
+Follow steps and be especially careful to enable idle shutdown as highlighted.
+For this module, in [step 4](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateAWSSagemakerNotebooks.md) in the "Notebook instance type" tab, select ml.m5.xlarge from the dropdown box.
+Select conda_python3 kernel in [step 8](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateAWSSagemakerNotebooks.md).

-### Download the tutorials

-To clone this repository, use the Git command `git clone https://github.com/NIGMS/MethylSeqUH.git` in the dropdown menu option in Jupyter notebook.
+**2)** You will need to download the tutorial files from GitHub.
+The easiest way to do this would be to clone the repository from NIGMS into your Amazon SageMaker notebook.
+To clone this repository, use the Git symbole on left menu and then insert the link `git clone https://github.com/NIGMS/DNA-Methylation-Sequencing-Analysis-with-WGBS.git` as it illustrated in [step 7](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateAWSSagemakerNotebooks.md).
 Please make sure you only enter the link for the repository that you want to clone.
 There are other bioinformatics related learning modules available in the [NIGMS Repository](https://github.com/NIGMS).

-This should download our repository, and the tutorial files inside, into a folder called `MethylSeqUH`.
-Double-click this folder now.
-Inside you will find all our tutorial files, which you can double-click and run.
+This will download our tutorial files into a folder called `DNA-Methylation-Sequencing-Analysis-with-WGBS`.

 ### Running Tutorial Files